GH semi-custom boots’ sizing guide

 6: Are you flat footed?

-7: What brand of boots are you using now?
+7: What brand of boots are you using and have you ever used?

 Please circle the spots in the picture to show us where you feel hurt in your previous boots.

 Please be sure to send us the above 7 answers together with the following 14 pictures.